 During my talks and sales meetings, I have frequently used the analogy of the automation of blue-collar jobs in factories using robots to how we are transforming offices and white-collar jobs through digital employees.
-After a recent chat with Saraswati Jituri, my colleague who has a long background in lean for manufacturing industry, we find that the manufacturing industry are very mature to receive digital employees to automate their back-office tasks as well.
+After a recent chat with Saraswati Jituri, my colleague who has a long background in lean for the manufacturing industry, we find that the manufacturing industry is very mature to receive digital employees to automate their back-office tasks as well.

 The quality of production defines the quality of the product, to avoid costly recalls (for cars, and for other large machinery), each step of the production is closely monitored, and each mistake is to be learned to avoid making it again.
 There are a lot of logs, reports, defects, quality issues that are registered manually in ERP systems and its supporting systems.
-The data remain in the system are a difficult to refer back and get insight due to the volume and the way it is organized.
-Imagine a digital employee who can register, analyze, categorize and archive each of such logs and reports in a structural manner and can retrieve it whenever it is needed, completely automated.
+The data remain in the system are difficult to refer back and get insight due to the volume and the way it is organized.
+Imagine a digital employee who can register, analyze, categorize, and archive each of such logs and reports in a structural manner and can retrieve it whenever it is needed, completely automated.
 Furthermore, such a system can also analyze the cause of defects given the relevant data is recorded as well.
-This will not only improve the efficiency in working with quality control, but also improving quality of production as well.
+This will not only improve efficiency in working with quality control, but also improving the quality of production as well.

-HSE (Health, Safety and Environment) is a headache for many project managers.
+HSE (Health, Safety, and Environment) is a headache for many project managers.
 In Norway, the requirements are set to be very high and it is often a burden for the resources in terms of incident registration and reporting.
 Information remains in the system after the reporting is done but due to the unstructured nature of the incident logs, it would be difficult to make use of the information to prevent future incidents.
-Imagine a digital employee who can register analyze, categorize on the incidents in an organized way in the system, and build the need report for governance, and in addition can use the data in an efficient manner to prevent future incidents, an organization could save the administrative cost on HSE and at the same time become proactive in reporting and prevent incidents.
+Imagine a digital employee who can register analyze, categorize on the incidents in an organized way in the system, and build the need report for governance, and in addition, can use the data in an efficient manner to prevent future incidents, an organization could save the administrative cost on HSE and at the same time become proactive in reporting and prevent incidents.

-Digital employee from Simplifai is applied into a wide area of use cases, any tasks that starts with incoming text in the form of email or document, will be efficiently categorized, information extracted, and be registered to the ERP system or other relevant back-office systems.
+Digital employee from Simplifai is applied into a wide area of use cases, any tasks that start with incoming text in the form of email or document will be efficiently categorized, information extracted, and be registered to the ERP system or other relevant back-office systems.
 The whole process is automated using our solution modules built with our core AI technology and are connected together using our standard robotic architecture.
 Such a project lasts 3 to 4 months from specification to delivery, so one can have a digital employee working quicker than a traditional recruitment process.

 Erik Leung, Chief Operating Officer